 - 1. Attendance will be taken at random throughout the semester.
 Students must be in attendance with no exceptions to count as present in the class.
 There is no alternative for the attendance. - 2.
-Attendances can be taken any time during the selected lecture session.
-During signed the sheet, unless it is completed. - 3.
-You might need to show your photo ID, if asked. - 4.
+Attendance can be taken at any time during the selected lecture session.
+During

+Attendance, you cannot leave the room even if you signed the sheet unless it is completed. - 3.
+You might need to show your photo ID if asked. - 4.
 Once attendance is completed during the selected lecture session, no name will be added further. - 5.
 There might be more than one attendance taken in one lecture.
 Your signature needs to be on both sheets for you to be counted as attended that class in full.